postcss/postcss/docs/guidelines/plugin.md

 ## 3. Dependencies

 ### 3.1.
-Use the `dependency` message type for file dependencies
+Use messages to specify dependencies

-If a plugin depends on another file, it should be declared by attaching a `dependency` message to the `result`:
+If a plugin depends on another file, it should be specified by attaching a `dependency` message to the `result`:

 ```js